Is mobile that important in search? Does it matter whether your site is mobile-friendly?

-This chapter will investigate the claims and provide clarity around the impact of mobile-friendliness on search rankings.
+This chapter will investigate the claims and clarify the impact mobile-friendliness has on search rankings.

-Websites designed to fit on mobile screens are said to benefit from a ranking boost over sites that are only optimized for desktop.
+Many SEO experts say that websites that fit mobile screens benefit from a ranking boost over sites only optimized for desktops.

-This claim stems from the fact that a greater percentage of searches are conducted on mobile devices and the understanding that Google aims to serve pages with the best user experience.
+This claim stems from a larger percentage of searches conducted on mobile devices and the understanding that Google aims to serve pages with the best user experience.

-With a majority of users searching on mobile, the best user experience can be assured by serving results that work on both mobile and desktop (often referred to as responsive web design).
+With most users searching on mobile, the best user experience can be assured by serving results that work on both mobile and desktop (often referred to as responsive web design).

-Before mobile was the dominant way people used to search Google, it was common for users to land on pages that weren’t optimized for their smartphone or tablet.
+Before mobile was the dominant way to search Google, it was common for users to land on pages not optimized for their smartphone or tablet.